 Even in the best case scenario with all traffic encrypted by a VPN, an ISP can still learn quite a bit about the user.
 By analyzing both the volume of data, and the features of the data, the ISP can glean quite a bit of information without any need to break the encryption.

 This type of analysis is known as ‘side channel’ information.
-Additionally, the times that the internet is used can also reveal patterns of internet usage that could be potentially useful, as seen in the screenshot above from an Asus RT-1900P router’s Traffic Analyzer feature, which can, for example, easily indicate how much video streaming the user is doing.
+Additionally, the times that the internet is used can also reveal patterns of internet usage that could be potentially useful.
+A router’s Traffic Analyzer feature can, for example, easily indicate how much video streaming the user is doing.

 6. DNS requests